aionnetwork/aion-docs/kernels/java/configuration.md

 # Configuration

-The kernel configuration can be found inside `aion/config/config.xml`.
+Each network has a `config.xml` for the kernel, which controls the configuration settings each network can set.
 This file is read only once when the kernel is started.
 Any updates made in the `config.xml` file while the kernel is running will not take effect until you stop the kernel (`CTRL` + `C`) and restart it (`./aion.sh`).

+## Config File Locations

+The Java kernel has seperate configuration files for each network.

+## Frequent Use Cases

 The following are some frequent use cases when the configurations should be modified.

-## Importing a Pre-Existing Configuration
+### Importing a Pre-Existing Configuration

 When booting up (using `./aion.sh`), the kernel will search for a pre-existing `config.xml` file.
 If you are booting the kernel for the first time and no `config.xml` file is present, then one will be created.